kishore6577/SE-Lab-3/README.md

 # SE-Lab-3
-I am here to learn about github,My name is Kishore.
+I am here to learn about github 1316